 It's impossible to prevent every soggy scenario.
 That's why you'll want to know you can handle the costs when the unexpected happens.

-Homeowners insurance covers most of the damages we've discussed as long as you're not clearly at fault through a longtime pattern of neglect ... such as ignoring those spots on the ceiling.
+... such as ignoring those spots on the ceiling.
 That's another reason it's so important to keep up with your preventive measures.
 (Or, as we call them at insurance parties, "mitigation.")

 Sewer and drain backup coverage often won't be covered by Homeowners insurance but can usually be added as a separate rider.

 Flood insurance is a separate policy that some carriers offer – but which generally needs to be purchased from the federal government's Flood Insurance Program (NFIP) if you live in an area that's prone to flooding.